Content table

 1. Singleton pregnancy with higher hCG

 In some singleton pregnancies, higher hCG levels are completely normal.
 This is because the range for normal hCG levels is very wide.
-This means one healthy pregnancy could have hCG levels of 20,000 mIU/mL.
-And another normal pregnancy could have hCG levels of 200,000 mIU/mL.
+For instance, one healthy pregnancy could have 20,000 mIU/mL hCG levels, and another normal pregnancy could have 200,000 mIU/mL.

 2. Miscalculated date of conception

 You could have higher levels of hCG if you are further along in the pregnancy than you thought.
-This may happen if you mixed up the exact date of your last menstrual period (LMP).
-It can also occur if you ovulated earlier in your cycle than you thought.
+This may happen if you mix up your Last Menstrual Period (LMP) date.
+It can also occur if you ovulated earlier than you thought.

 3. Molar pregnancy